jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 - **gmond\_multicast\_port**: the port each ganglia-gmond on the monitored host is listening on.
 Must be identical to the one used in the **gmond\_cluster\_head**
 - **gmond\_systemd\_check\_services**: the list of systemd managing services whose status need to be collected by the ganglia gmond on the monitoring hosts
 - **cluster\_type**: the type of the cluster which can be used to distinguish application of different monitoring metrics.
+- **cluster\_contacts**: the list of contacts only receiving cluster-specific notifications.
+The contacts need to add to the nagios core previously.
+See the `Manage Nagios Contacts` section.

 Here gives an example of how to input the required variables using `-e` when calling the playbook to operate on a single cluster of type `erikube` in which hosts will be checked with the status of systemd services named `kubelet`, `docker` and `etcd_container`: